hcygeorge/OpenAIAdapter/README.md

 ## Features

 - Support both OpenAI and Azure
-- Auto retry when the API fails to response
+- Auto retry when an API error occurs
 - Count tokens and costs during connecting

 ## Requirements